What a regular-season finale for West Virginia online sportsbook bettors.

 But then an unusual ticket surfaced.

-The Jets play in New England this week and the Bengals host the Ravens.
+The Jets play in New England this week, and the Bengals host the Ravens.
 The Jets could beat the woeful Patriots, but the Bengals, the biggest underdog on the DraftKings board at +13, can’t beat the hungry Ravens to make this a three-peat from two basement teams.
-Or could they?
+Or can they?

 Around the league